Richard Gent | Wednesday August 24, 2011

 vikiwalden | Monday November 05, 2012

-Categories: A Level, EDUQAS A Level, EDUQAS AS, FM2, Films & Case Studies, Hollywood Films, 28 Days Later, Genres & Case Studies, British Film, Horror
+Categories: EDUQAS A Level, EDUQAS AS, British Film, Horror, A Level, Films & Case Studies, Hollywood Films, Genres & Case Studies

 FM2: Close Study Topic British Horror: 28 Days Later Director: Danny Boyle Writer: Alex Garland Cast: Naomie Harris (Selena), Noah Huntley (Mark), Cillian Murphy (Jim), Bredan Gleeson (Frak), Megan Burns (Hannah), Christopher Eccleston (Major Henry West) Production Company: DNA Films and UK Film Council Distributors: 20th Century Fox and Fox Searchlight Pictures Release: 2002 Production Context With finance from both America’s Fox Searchlight and the UK Film Council the film had a promising…